SillyNonbinary/SillyNonbinary/README.md

 A SMALL INTRO TO ME WITHOUT NEEDING THE STRAWPAGE!!

--I'm a Minor.
+-I'm Still technically a Minor not saying my age, because that's my personal info?.
 Please Interact with that in mind, I like crowning ponies of characters I find cool or favorite. then again If you look cool and I see you I will crown you

 -I mainly stay on safe server 2 now because it's where my friends stay and it's less crowded.
 But you may know me for sitting by @APredictableNullity at the bakery or tree by the beach